tansive/tansive/README.md

   Hash-linked, signed logs of every action for observability, compliance, and forensic analysis.

 - **Language and Framework Agnostic**
-  Author tools and agents in any language—Python, Bash, Go, Node.js - no mandatory SDKs or special runtime servers.
+  Author tools and agents in any language — Python, Bash, Go, Node.js — no mandatory SDKs.

 - **GitOps Friendly**
   Configure everything via declarative YAML specs version-controlled in Git, modeled on familiar cloud-native patterns.